fizzle77/JAFDTC/doc/README.md

 this example, "A2G Mission" would only fully specify the set up for the NAV system; it relies on the "A2G Fav" to specify the set up for the MFD system.

-Any change you make to the MFD system in "A2G Fav" or "A2A Fav" is immediately reflected in the configurations that link to these system configurations; in this example, "A2G Mission", "A2A Mission", and "Range A2A".
+Any change you make to the MFD system in "A2G Fav" or "A2A Fav" is reflected in the configurations that link to these system configurations; in this example, "A2G Mission", "A2A Mission", and "Range A2A".
 Once linked, only the original is editable.
 That is, the A2G MFD system will be read-only in "A2G Mission" but may be edited through "A2G Fav".
+In general, changes to a system are pushed to all linked (either directly or indirectly) systems.

-Links connect *individual* systems in two different configurations.
-Though "A2A Fav" and "A2G Mission" have linked their MFD system configurations, they have completely independent NAV system configurations.
+Though "A2A Fav" and "A2G Mission" have linked their MFD system configurations, they have completely independent NAV system configurations as links are system-based.

 Further, different systems can link to different configurations.
 In the above picutre, "Range A2A" gets it's MFD setup from "A2A Fav" and its NAV setup from "KLAS STPTs".
 There